 - Not an entire solution, but part of a larger process

 3. Spaghetti Diagram

 The Spaghetti Diagram helps improve processes on the factory floor by tracking the movement of operators.
 You can easily make a Spaghetti Diagram using a pen and paper, although a tablet device can also be used.
-This method consists of observing an operator while they work, and then drawing their movements on a map.
+This method consists of observing operators while they work and drawing their movements on a map.

-You can now see how many times a worker is at a machine, which path they took to that machine, and so on.
-Managers now use the Spaghetti Diagram to think about streamlining the way in which work is done on the factory floor.
+You can then see how many times a worker is at a machine, which path they took to that machine, and so on.
+Managers can consequently use the Spaghetti Diagram to think about streamlining the way in which work is done on the factory floor.
 The great thing about this method is that you can reuse it to view the effected improvements.

 ✓ Spaghetti Diagram Pros:

 - Creates a visual overview of possible issues